GU4243-ADS/spring2018-project1-yujiehu/README.md

 Next, I used table and plots to see what percentage of their words are sentimental words.

-Their total number of words:
+Their total number of words & percentage of sentiment words:

     ## # A tibble: 3 x 4